Michael Martin Hammer

-Michael Martin Hammer (April 13, 1948 – September 3, 2008) was born in Annapolis, Maryland.
-Hammer was a Jewish-American engineer, management author, and a professor of computer science at the Massachusetts Institute of Technology (MIT).
-Hammer and James A. Champy founded the management theory of business process reengineering (BPR).
-They wrote Reengineering the Corporation: A Manifesto for Business Revolution in 1993.
+Michael Martin Hammer (April 13, 1948 – September 3, 2008) was a Jewish-American engineer, management author, and professor of computer science at the Massachusetts Institute of Technology (MIT).
+Hammer and James A. Champy founded the management theory of business process reengineering (BPR), which they presented in their best-selling Reengineering the Corporation: A Manifesto for Business Revolution in 1993.

 Biography

 Early life and education

-Hammer and his wife, Phyllis Thurm Hammer, lived in Newton, Massachusetts with their four children, including Jessica.
-Hammer attended Massachusetts Institute of Technology earning his bachelor's degree in math in 1968.
-He earned his master's degree in electrical engineering in 1970.
-Hammer decided to earn his doctorate in computer science in 1973.
+Hammer was born in Annapolis, Maryland.
+He attended Massachusetts Institute of Technology, earning his bachelor's degree in math in 1968.
+He earned his master's degree in electrical engineering in 1970 and his doctorate in computer science in 1973.
+He married Phyllis Thurm Hammer in 1973; they lived in Newton, Massachusetts with their four children, including Jessica.